garyaiki/Scala-Algorithms/README.md

 [success] Total time: 87 s, completed Jul 25, 2014 3:17:07 PM
 >
 ```
-Many tests read data files from the book's website.
+To validate against test data and expected results on the book's website, many tests read data files from it.
 Downloading them takes most of the test's time.
 A few tests are run on megabyte datafiles and these take most of the cpu time.
-The large datafile test for LazyPrimMST is marked ignore because it takes triple the time of all other tests combined.
+The large datafile test for LazyPrimMST is ignored because it takes triple the time of all other tests combined.
 Change `ignore` to `it`
 in `.../git/scala-algorthms/Scala-Algorithms/src/test/scala/org/gs/digraph/LazyPrimMSTSuite.scala`
 to run it.
 Its slowness should be taken as advice to use PrimMST instead.

 Test files are in [src/test/scala/org/gs/](https://github.com/garyaiki/Scala-Algorithms/tree/master/src/test/scala/org/gs) and append "Suite" to the name of the class under test.

+##License and Copyright
+Java code is Copyright © 2002–2014 Robert Sedgewick and Kevin Wayne.
+All rights reserved.
+It is has a GPLv3 license <http://algs4.cs.princeton.edu/faq/> Translation of software from one language to another falls under the copyright and license of the original authors.
+It adds a copyright for the translation which is subordinate to the original.

+##Disclaimer Notice:

+Gary Struthers (Translator)

+IN NO EVENT SHALL TRANSLATOR BE LIABLE TO ANY PARTY FOR DIRECT, INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES, INCLUDING LOST PROFITS, ARISING OUT OF THE USE OF THIS SOFTWARE AND ITS DOCUMENTATION, EVEN IF TRANSLATOR HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+TRANSLATOR SPECIFICALLY DISCLAIMS ANY WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
+THE SOFTWARE AND ACCOMPANYING DOCUMENTATION, IF ANY, PROVIDED HEREUNDER IS PROVIDED "AS IS".
+TRANSLATOR HAS NO OBLIGATION TO PROVIDE MAINTENANCE, SUPPORT, UPDATES, ENHANCEMENTS, OR MODIFICATIONS.